 Even with this relativist mess, manifesting as bickering in scientific journals and conferences, consensus can arise and one theory can be declared better than another (judgemental rationality).
 However, there are often many different ways to classify biological, social, and other phenomena, even with impossibly perfect access to reality (this has a great name: promiscuous realism).

 The underdetermination of theories means that something beyond evidence is needed to decide how and what to theorise.
-Scholars in the critical theory tradition are required to pick a side in a social movement, for instance communism, feminism, anti-racism, trans rights, or an intersectional composition thereof.
-It’s not enough for a critical theory to be empirically adequate; it also has to help chosen social struggles make progress towards achieving their aims.
+Scholars in the critical theory tradition are required to pick a side in a social movement, for instance feminism, anti-racism, trans rights, or an intersectional composition thereof.
+It is not enough for a critical theory to be empirically adequate; it also has to help chosen social struggles make progress towards achieving their aims.
 Two theories may be empirically indistinguishable but one transphobic; from a trans rights perspective, the transphobic theory should be discarded.

 (For more on epistemic relativity, ontological realism, and judgemental rationality, see Archer et al. (2016).)

 Now we can make sense of what it means to be assigned female or male at birth.
 What is assigned is a sex category.
 This is not arbitrary, but based on socially agreed and – for cisgender people – reliable biological criteria.
 However, those criteria could have been otherwise, for instance using a broader range of biological features and more than two categories.
 Also the supposedly biological male/female sex category quickly takes on a social role that is independent of genitals and operates even when they are hidden.